mmistakes/minimal-mistakes/README.md

 3. Modify [`index.md`](index.md) to adjust you home page contents.
 3. Change the site main pages (tabs of the header) from [`_data/navigation.yml`](_data/navigation.yml)
 4. Add your main pages to the [`_pages`](_pages) directory.
 You can start by empty files and modify them later.
 The pages can be in markdown format `.md`.
+5. Make sure that the indentation and spaces are correct because they can cause the site to fail.
 ___________